kristerkari/jQuery-Geolocator/README.md

 ### 1. Markup

-You need to wrap each address inside your list item with [Microformats hCard ADR defined classes](http://microformats.org/wiki/hcard-examples-rfc2426#3.2.1_ADR_Type_Definition), and somewhere inside the list item an element that has `distance` as its classname (that is where the distance for each address is printed).
-Classnames for default markup can be changed via plugin options.
+You need to wrap each address inside your list item with [Microformats hCard ADR defined classes](http://microformats.org/wiki/hcard-examples-rfc2426#3.2.1_ADR_Type_Definition), and somewhere inside the list item an element that has `distance` as its classname (that is where the distance for that address is printed).
+Classnames used in default markup can be changed via plugin options.

 __Example markup:__